skiadas/TheoryCompCourse/notes/parsing.md

-eps            $+PP         P -> y eps            $P           P -> + P P eps            $S           S -> P eps            $            push S and advance to end/accept
+eps            $+PP         P -> y eps            $P           P -> + P P eps            $S           S -> P eps            $            pop S and advance to end/accept
 ```

 You will notice that we have violated one of the rules of the stack: In order to see that we have a `* P P` in the stack, we actually have to look 3 places deep.
 We will discuss later how to get around this problem.